 Waste not, want not!
-Make rich, delicious vegetable broth with scrapes from your kitchen.
+Make rich, delicious vegetable broth with scraps from your kitchen.
 It’s so easy!

 Hey, hey!
 New year, new health goals.
 And one of my goals this year is to consume less and to conserve more.
 If you are anything like me, you probably spend a ridiculous amount of money on food.
 Am I right?

-And all you need is some scrapes from the kitchen.
+And all you need is some scraps from the kitchen.
 It’s so easy and cheap to make.
-Just throw your vegetable scrapes into a bag in the freezer until you have enough for a batch of broth.
+Just throw your vegetable scraps into a bag in the freezer until you have enough for a batch of broth.
 Then freeze broth in small portions for making the best soups and sauces EVER!
 No more buying broth at the grocery store.

-NOTE: Be sure to use only clean vegetables and scrapes.
+NOTE: Be sure to use only clean vegetables and scraps.
 Dirty, gritty broth is no good.
 And please use your common sense.
 If it’s moldy, you probably don’t want it in your broth.